tetrateio/training/modules/security/authorization/README.md

 ```

 Once applied the `cartservice` pod should be back up.
 If not, you can kill it to recycle it: `kubectl -n hipstershopv1v2 delete pod -l app=cartservice`.
 Few seconds later your should have a running pod, and the Hipstershop should be back online.

+Now we are back with the default worflow from the begining where only needed connctions are allowed.

 ## Cleanup